Structural Glass Balustrades - Types and Methods

-It is recommended, however not mandatory, to have glass panels used in structural glass balustrades undergo what is known as “heat soak test”.
-This test eliminates 99% of spontaneous breakage cases that can occur with toughened (tempered) glass.
-In structural glass balustrades, a case of spontaneous breakage can be very dangerous and will also make replacing the glass very expensive, this will usually outweigh the cost of having the glasses heat soak tested and so it is advised to do so.
+Although not mandatory, it is recommended to subject the glass panels used in structural glass balustrades to a "heat soak test."
+This test eliminates 99% of spontaneous breakage cases that can occur with toughened glass.
+In structural glass balustrades, spontaneous breakage can be very dangerous and expensive to replace, which often outweighs the cost of conducting heat soak tests.

 Weight and Self-Imposed Loads

-When designing a structural glass balustrade, one must take into account the weight of the system and the load the system imposes on the balcony or structure, in addition to any other load requirements.
-A typical structural glass balustrade that uses 15mm thick glass will weigh in the region of 55-60 kg per linear meter and so a ten metre long structural glass system can be over half a ton!
+When designing a structural glass balustrade, it is essential to consider the weight of the system and the load it imposes on the balcony or structure, in addition to any other load requirements.
+A typical structural glass balustrade using 21.5mm thick glass weighs around 60-65 kg per linear meter.
+Therefore, a ten-meter-long structural glass system can weigh over half a ton!

 Handrails and Top Capping

-A range of handrails can be used with this type of balustrade, from the simplest “U” capping to fancy elliptical stainless or anodized aluminium handrails.
-It is important to have a handrail that both looks nice on top of the glass but also has some strength in the shape of it to be able to bridge a gap should one of the glass panels break.
+Various handrails can be used with this type of balustrade, ranging from simple "U" cappings to elegant elliptical stainless steel or anodized aluminium handrails.
+It is important to select a handrail that not only looks aesthetically pleasing on top of the glass but also has the strength to bridge a gap in case one of the glass panels breaks.

-Countless systems and methods exist to implement structural glass balustrades and thy all employ the same basic principle of transferring the load through the glass to a sturdy base channel.
-Because these types of systems require detailed design and may vary in fixing dramatically, from site to site, it is strongly advised to involve a structural engineer before choosing a system, fixing method and glass.
+Countless systems and methods exist for implementing structural glass balustrades, all based on the same fundamental principle of transferring the load through the glass to a sturdy base channel.
+Due to the detailed design requirements and variations in fixing methods from site to site, it is strongly advised to involve a structural engineer when selecting a system, fixing method, and glass.